Tuks-ICMM/VCF-Validation-Workflow/docs/02-installation.md

 # How to configure the workflow
 {: .no_toc }

-How to set up infrastructure-related settings and provide standard analysis-agnostic data files like reference genomes, etc.
-{: .fs-6 .fw-300 }
+Infrastructure-related settings, standard analysis-agnostic data files, etc {: .fs-6 .fw-300 }

 Reference Genome Configuration